FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 As there were no other nominations, the Meetings Administrator declared Councillors Keary

-and Ryan (E) appointed to the Rural Water Monitoring Committee.--- 15
+and Ryan (E) appointed to the Rural Water Monitoring Committee.
+---
+15

 **(q)**